wxMaxima-developers/wxmaxima/info/wxmaxima.md

 ## Plotting an animation results in “error: undefined variable”

 The value of the slider variable by default is only substituted into the expression that is to be plotted if it is visible there.
-Using an `subst` command that substitutes the slider variable into the equation to plot (there should be an example of this in this manual) resolves this problem.
+Using a `subst` command that substitutes the slider variable into the equation to plot (there should be an example of this in this manual) resolves this problem.

 ## I lost a cell contents and undo doesn’t remember